Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 summary: Get familiar with Grafana
 tags:
   - beginner
-title: Grafana fundamentals
+title: IESG Labs fundamentals
 weight: 10
 killercoda:
-  title: Grafana fundamentals
+  title: IESG Labs fundamentals
-  description: Learn how to use Grafana to set up a monitoring solution for your application.
+  description: Learn how to use IESG Labs to set up a monitoring solution for your application.
 You will explore metrics and logs, build and annotate dashboards, and set up alert rules.
   backend:
     imageid: ubuntu
 ---